Music Source Separation in the Waveform Domain: Experimental setup

-\paragraph{Epoch definition and augmentation} We define one epoch over the dataset as a pass over all 11-second extracts with a stride of 1 second.
-We use a random audio shift between 0 and 1 second and keep 10 seconds of audio from there as a training example.
-We perform the following data augmentation~\citep{uhlich2017improving}, also used by Open Unmix and MMDenseLSTM: shuffling sources within one batch to generate one new mix, randomly swapping channels.
+\paragraph{Epoch definition and augmentations} One epoch over the dataset is defined as a pass over all 11-second extracts with a stride of 1 second.
+We use a random time shift between 0 and 1 second and keep 10 seconds of audio from there as a training example.
+We perform the following data augmentation~\citep{uhlich2017improving}, also used by Open Unmix and MMDenseLSTM: shuffling sources within one batch to generate a new mix, randomly swapping channels, random scaling by a uniform factor between 0.25 and 1.25.
 We additionally multiply each source by $\pm 1$~\citep{nachmani2019unsupervised}.
+Following~\citep{cohen2019improving}, we also experiment with pitch/tempo shift.
+20\% of the time, we randomly change the pitch by -2, -1, 0, , +1, or +2 semitones, and the tempo by a factor taken uniformly between 0.88 and 1.12, using the Soundstretch utility\footnote{\url{https://www.surina.net/soundtouch/soundstretch.html}}.
+When trained with extra data, we do not use pitch/tempo augmentation for Conv-Tasnet as it deteriorates its performance.

-All Demucs models were trained over 240 epochs.
-Conv-Tasnet was trained for 360 epochs when trained only on MusDB and 240 when trained with extra data and using only 2-seconds audio extracts.
+All Demucs models were trained over 360 epochs.
+Conv-Tasnet was trained for 360 epochs when trained only on MusDB and 240 when trained with extra data and using only 2-seconds audio extracts, due to its high memory usage.

-\paragraph{Training setup and hyper-parameters} All models are trained with 16 V100 GPUs with 32GB of RAM.
-We use a batch size of 64, the Adam~\citep{adam} optimizer with a learning rate was chosen among [3e-4, 5e-4] and the initial number of channels was chosen in [64, 80, 100] based on the L1 loss on the validation set.
-We obtained best performance with a learning rate of $3e-4$ and $100$ channels.
-We then tried 3 different values for the initial weight rescaling reference level described in Section~\ref{sec:weight_init}, [0.01, 0.05, 0.1] and selected 0.1.
-We computed confidence intervals using 5 random seeds in Table~\ref{table:comparison}.
+\paragraph{Training setup and hyper-parameters} The Demucs models are trained with 8 V100 GPUs with 16GB of RAM, while the Conv-Tasnet models were trained with 16 V100 with 32GB of RAM.
+We use a batch size of 64, the Adam~\citep{adam} optimizer with a learning rate of 3e-4.
+For the Demucs model, we experimented with an initial number of channels in [32, 48, 64], with the best performance achieved for 64 channels.
+Based on early experiments, we set the initial weight rescaling reference level described in Section~\ref{sec:weight_init}, to 0.1.
+We computed confidence intervals using 3 random seeds in Table~\ref{table:comparison}.
 For the ablation study on Table~\ref{table:ablation}, we provide metrics for a single run.